ennulife/ennulifeassessments/README.md

 ## Support

 For issues or questions:
-1. Check the `/documentation` folder
+1. Check the [Documentation Index](docs/README.md) for comprehensive guides
-2. Review the changelog for recent changes
+2. Review the [changelog](CHANGELOG.md) for recent changes
 3. Ensure you're running compatible versions of WordPress and PHP
 4. Check browser console for JavaScript errors